Nation and Identity in Contemporary Japan

 - Term 1

 No pre-requisites are required.
-This module is available as an open option to students on Year 1 and/or Year 2 on any SOAS degree.
+This module is available as an open option to students on other SOAS programmes.
+There is no language requirement for this module.

 At the end of the module, the students will be able to demonstrate a clear knowledge about ‘issues’ dominating the discourse in 20th/21st century Japanese society.
 The module will be topical, covering mainly political and social aspects and their impact on Japanese culture and society.
 It is to sharpen their critical awareness of what is happening in Japan before they engage further with the country.

 Classroom discussions will encourage the students to develop a critical awareness of present-day Japan and question their own stereotypes and images – which will be underlined by the essay, in which the students will be familiarised with bibliographic methods, taking also into account how sources from the world wide web should be dealt with.
 Furthermore, in the essay the students will be encouraged to make critical use of a wide range of media, such as books, academic journals and newspapers.
 The module is essential for anyone planning to further investigate contemporary Japanese culture and society in module of their degree.

 Scope and syllabus

 The study of Japan will be focused on post-war Japanese society and politics.
 The pre-war manifestations of some of the issues shall be taken into account in order to facilitate the understanding of some of the phenomena in present day Japan.
 The module will be topical rather than following a historical timeline, dealing with separate issues, including

 - National identity and national symbols